pnnl/isicle/docs/source/project_info/citing_and_citations.rst

 Citing and Citations
 ====================

-If you would like to reference deimos in an academic paper,we ask you include the following.
+If you would like to reference ISiCLE in an academic paper,we ask you include the following:

 * ISiCLE, version |version| http://github.com/pnnl/isicle (accessed MMM YYYY)
 * Colby, S.M., Thomas, D.G., Nuñez, J.R., Baxter, D.J., Glaesemann, K.R., Brown, J.M., Pirrung, M.A., Govind, N., Teeguarden, J.G., Metz, T.O. and Renslow, R.S., 2019.
 ISiCLE: A quantum chemistry pipeline for establishing in silico collision cross section libraries. *Analytical Chemistry*.